Gita Press president Radheshyam Khemka passes away at 87 | Politics

 He was under treatment at a private hospital in Ravindrapuri.

-Prime Minister Narendra Modi condoled the death Khemka, noting he remained active in various social services throughout his life.
+Prime Minister Narendra Modi condoled the death of Khemka, noting he remained active in various social services throughout his life.
 Modi noted that Khemka took Sanatan literature to the masses.
 The prime minister said his condolences are with Khemka's family and admirers.
+In Gorakhpur, a prayer meeting was organised at the Gita Press and all its employees attended it, the press' product manager Lal Mani Tripathi said.

+Khemka for 38 years was the editor of the prominent 'Kalyan' magazine printed at the press.
+His last edited the magazine's April 2021 issue.

+In total, Khemka has edited 38 yearly special issues of the magazine and 460 normal issues of 'Kalyan', according to the press' officials.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)